HanBnrd/WinterIsComing/README.md

 Description:
-Projet de robotique en Java réalisé avec des robots Lego MindStorms EV3 sur un labyrinthe de cases de couleurs
+Robotics project for Lego MindStorms EV3 robots on a colored grid using AI

 Requis: